davidfokkema/fix-canon-name/README.md

 The solution is either to:
 1. Keep installing the new printer each time the name changes;
-2. Change the name back to the original name using the hard-to-navigate and frustratingly slow web UI.
+2. Change the name back to the original name using the hard-to-navigate and frustratingly slow remote UI.

 Now, there is a third option using a terminal UI (TUI).
 It is still slow, but at least you can grab a coffee.